ranjkunn/TBSBIEM/Documentation/Code_Usage.rst

 Input files
 ***************
-The input file that we have created is an automatic feed of the data into code during the execution.
-One can create a new input file according to their fault plane dimensions, following the input variable data given in example input files.
+The input file that we have created performs an automatic feed of the data into code during the execution.
+One can create a new input file according to the fault plane dimensions, material properties, loads and output locations following the example input file given below.

 An example input file is given as follows::